rgknp/AIDayLabs/lab03.2-compare_and_choose_models/0_README.md

 ![](./images/checkmark-fscore.jpg){:height="400px"}

-You should now see an additional plot showing the value for `MaxFscore` accross the different runs.
+We should now see an additional plot showing the value for `MaxFscore` accross the different runs.

 Choose the two models with the highest `MaxFscore` (simply click on the two highest point on the chart).
 Notice how doing so automatically selects them in the table with all the runs just below the chart.
 Now click on the **Compare** button to compare the two models.

 ![](./images/max-fscore.jpg){:height="700px"}

-Of the two models, find the one with the highest accuracy (you will find accuracy under **Logged Metrics**) and note its `runNumber` (at the very top).
+Of the two models, find the one with the highest accuracy (we will find accuracy under **Logged Metrics**) and note its `runNumber` (at the very top).
 Then click on **Run List** to return to the table of all the runs and this time click on the `RUN NUMBER` for that model.

 In **Run Properties** under **Outputs** select the binary object that stores our model (called `model.pkl` by the script) and click on **Promote**.